Jose Chung's From Outer Space: Plot

 In Klass County, Washington, teenagers Harold and Chrissy are driving home when their car suddenly stops.
 As they step out, a UFO appears, and they are abducted by two grey aliens—who are soon confronted by a larger alien of a different species.
 The greys panic and begin speaking English.

 Later, author Jose Chung (Charles Nelson Reilly) interviews Agent Dana Scully (Gillian Anderson) for a book on alien abductions.
 Scully recalls that Chrissy's clothes were found inside out, suggesting that she had been the victim of date rape.
 However, when questioned, Harold claimed that he did not rape Chrissy and that the two had instead been abducted by aliens.
-Mulder (David Duchovny) has Chrissy hypnotized; she describes seeing a spaceship and a cigarette-smoking alien repeating, "This is not happening."
+Mulder (David Duchovny) has Chrissy hypnotized; she describes being in a spaceship with grey aliens, one of whom probes her mind psychically.
+This differs from Harold's account, which involves being trapped in a cage along with Chrissy and a grey alien in a nearby cage repeating "This is not happening."
 Mulder becomes convinced they were abducted.

 Scully recounts how she and Mulder interviewed power company lineman Roky Crikenson, who claimed to witness the abduction and wrote a screenplay about it.
 He said he was later visited by men in black (played by Jesse Ventura and Alex Trebek), who told him he had only seen the planet Venus.
 (Roky's story also includes an encounter he had with a third alien, Lord Kinbote, who took him to the center of the Earth.)
-Fantastical flourishes notwithstanding, Mulder felt that Roky's story was enough evidence to have Chrissy re-hypnotized.
+Fantastical flourishes notwithstanding, Mulder felt that Roky's story was enough evidence to have Chrissy re-hypnotized to see if her story better aligns with Harolds on further inquiry.
 This time, she claimed she had been abducted by the military, who brainwashed her into believing it was aliens.

 Chung next interviews a science fiction enthusiast named Blaine, who claims to have seen Mulder and Scully (whom he believes were "men in black") recover an alien corpse.
 Blaine says that Mulder shrieked at the sight of the alien corpse, and that "Scully"—whom he insists was a disguised man—threatened him into silence.
 Blaine then says that Mulder let him film Scully perform an autopsy of the body, which that revealed the "alien" was actually a United States Air Force pilot in costume.
 Thereafter, the military arrived to retrieve the body, but not before Mulder managed to trick them into revealing the name of a second missing pilot, Lieutenant Jack Schaefer.